hukusuke1007/flamingo/README.md

 # Flamingo

-Firesbase Firestore model framework library.
+Flamingo is a firesbase firestore model framework library.

 ## Installation